80s - Right Said Fred (2015)

 Richard @ Twitter

-Send us your answers and if you're correct you'll be in the running to win an AUTOGRAPHED RIGHT SAID FRED CD or Photograph!
-Just send us an e:mail here before September 1st, 2015 with your answer and the subject title CONTEST: RIGHT SAID FRED SIGNED STUFF to: email@example.com
+Send us your answers and if you are correct you will be in the running to win an AUTOGRAPHED RIGHT SAID FRED CD or Photograph!
+Just send us an e:mail here before September 1st, 2015 with your answer and the subject title CONTEST: RIGHT SAID FRED SIGNED STUFF to: firstname.lastname@example.org